Need a seaside fix? Here are 6 brilliant beaches you’ll love

 Mudeford Quay, Dorset

-This is our family favourite (garnering a rare thumbs up from my beach-obsessed Kiwi husband), with its pristine white sands, enclosed by rocks and backed by candy-coloured beach huts.
+With its pristine white sands, enclosed by rocks and backed by candy-coloured beach huts, this one is oh so pretty.
 There’s a fantastic cafe called The Beach House across the sandspit (you can get a little ferry there) and a Noddy train to keep little ones amused.

 Barton-on-Sea, New Forest, Hampshire